Skip to main content

 Is FileHop a replacement for Zotero or Mendeley?

 No. FileHop is a file workspace — it sits beside your reference manager.
 Zotero (or Mendeley, EndNote, Papers, Citavi, Paperpile) owns your citations, library, and BibTeX.
-FileHop handles the file work that happens around each paper: annotate, OCR archival scans, redact transcripts, anonymize a manuscript draft, prepare figures for submission, combine a dossier for an advisor.
+FileHop handles the file work that happens around each paper: annotate, redact transcripts, anonymize a manuscript draft, prepare figures for submission, combine a dossier for an advisor (local OCR coming soon).

 Can I use FileHop for unpublished manuscripts under peer review?